Top 10 Best Irish Boxers Of All Time

 If you’ve only followed Mick Conlan’s professional career, you’ll know how painfully close he came to glory.
 It might seem ridiculous to suggest that Ireland’s only ever male gold medal winner in the World Amateur Championships has fallen shorter than people expected.
 It’s a tale that speaks to his ability and the corruption within the sport.

-His gold in the Worlds and European and Commonwealth games highlights why he is arguably the greatest male Irish amateur of his generation.
+His gold in the World, European, and Commonwealth games highlights why he is arguably the greatest male Irish amateur of his generation.
 Conlan’s heartbreak began when he returned from Rio 2016 empty-handed.

 For any other fighter, standing on the Olympic podium is the pinnacle of the amateur game.
 Something Conlan already managed at the London 2012 Olympic Games.
 But it was a bitter blow for somebody like Conlan.
 He has stood proudly in pole position on the podium at several prestigious amateur tournaments and went to Rio as the favourite for gold in all the boxing betting markets.